 - A larger 5000 question form, without attachments, could also support 500 devices submitting data at once, but runs more slowly (~12 submissions/second) and fails about one submission in every 1000 (which can then be re-submitted without issues).

 When you are planning for your installation and selecting a destination to deploy Central to, keep these numbers in mind.
-If 500 people submitting data all at the same time is a laughably distant scenario, you can probably get by with an even cheaper option.
+If 500 people submitting data all at the same time is a distant scenario, you can probably get by with a lower-performance option.
 If your deployment is larger than these numbers, consider bumping up to a more powerful machine.
 If you aren't sure, ask around in the forums.